iggym/Swift-Conventions-Style-Guide/README.md

 ```

 ## Function Declarations
-* Short function declarations on one line including the opening brace
+* Short function declarations on one line including the opening brace.
-* For functions with long signatures, add line breaks at appropriate points
+* For functions with long signatures, add line breaks at appropriate points.

 Keep short function declarations on one line including the opening brace: